Why women may need more sleep and how this affects your well-being

 Case Study #2

 Researchers at the Loughborough University Sleep Research Center found that women "need about 20 minutes more sleep per night" than men.
-Professor Jim Horne noted that "women's brains are wired differently... therefore their sleep needs will be somewhat greater."
+Professor Jim Horne noted that "women's brains are wired differently... therefore their sleep need will be somewhat greater."

 Case Study #3